 Chronological Structure of EMR

 The EMR being a log of events is chronological.
 Some data may be divided into temporal segments with each segment representing a visit or the intervening period.
-There are differences between outpatient and inpatient visits; mainly in terms of duration of visit and number of encounters per visit.
+There are differences between outpatient and inpatient visits; mainly in terms of duration of visit and number of events per visit.
 Periods of visits are defined by date and times of registration and discharge.
-Encounters are interactions between the patient and various care providers.
-Events can be planned or unplanned tasks carried out by the provider during each encounter.
+During visits activities consisting of planned or unplanned events are carried out by the provider during each encounter.
+Events can take the form of interactions between the patient and various care providers termed as encounters.
+Events not requiring face to face interactions (non-encounter events) are also carried out.
+During each event any number of tasks are performed.
 Events can also be unexpected happenings (incidents) that occur during the visit.